 What is Functional Rhinoplasty?

 Like many people, you may have learned to live with breathing difficulties, believing they are normal or untreatable.
 Dr. Rahban's patients are often pleasantly surprised to learn that their breathing issues are not only abnormal but are also easily treated, often through the use of functional rhinoplasty procedures such as septoplasty.
 Functional rhinoplasty is classified as any plastic surgery procedure performed to address and repair the function of the nose.
 This is different than corrective/revisional rhinoplasty, which refers to a plastic surgery procedure performed for the purpose of correcting a prior, poorly-perfomed rhinoplasty.
 Corrective/revisional rhinoplasty may be performed to address issues related to function or aesthetics, or both, whereas functional surgery is done for the specific purpose of targeting physical abnormalities and medical issues.
 Because functional rhinoplasty is necessary in the treatment of certain medical conditions, it may be covered by one's health insurance plan.
+If you have difficulty breathing through your nose, contact Dr. Rady Rahban, one of the best rhinoplasty surgeons Beverly Hills can lay claim to.

 Combining Functional & Aesthetic Rhinoplasty in One Surgery